MileHacker Logo

 Seasonal & Festival Foods

 Seafood remains abundant year-round.
 Mangoes are seasonal, typically on offer during the Panamanian summer (dry season).
-Local happenings may have traditional dishes.
+What's going on locally may have traditional dishes.

 Dining Options